amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-03-first-neural-network.md

 ## Building our own artificial neural network

 The stage is set.
-We are ready to make create our own sigle layer neural network.
+We are ready to create our own sigle layer neural network.
 The prerequisites is only the knowledge of basic python syntax.

 ```python
 import numpy as np